-Graduates of the program are trained to assess, design, and implement individual and group exercise and fitness programs for athletic, apparently healthy, and/or populations.
+Graduates of the program are trained to assess, design, and implement individual and group exercise and fitness programs for athletic, apparently healthy, and/or populations with pre-existing medical conditions.
 There are numerous competencies expected of the entry-level Exercise and Sport Science professional employed in university, corporate, commercial, community, and clinical settings.
 Accordingly, Student Learning Outcomes (SLO's) for the Exercise and Sport Science program are as follows:

 The goals of the BS in Exercise and Sport Science program are to prepare students to: